 Vancouver Christmas Market Hours: Daily from 11:30am to 9:30pm except on Dec 24 when it closes early at 6pm

-Vancouver Christmas Market Admission/Price Info: $12 for adults, $11 for seniors, $5 for youth (You can save a few bucks if you buy online in advance on the official site OR look for deals and Groupons – they always have them)
+Vancouver Christmas Market Admission/Price Info: $12.99 for adults, $10.99 for seniors, $6.99 for youth, add 4 dollars extra for FAST PASS.
+Tip: You can always save a few bucks if you look for deals and Groupons – they always have them!